-For the purpose of this analysis, we evaluated the replacement of boilers on a one-for-one basis with equipment of the same capacity.
+For the purposes of this analysis, we evaluated the replacement of boilers on a one-for-one basis with equipment of the same capacity.
 We recommend that you work with your mechanical design team to select boilers that are sized appropriately for the heating load.
 In many cases installing multiple modular boilers, rather than one or two large boilers, will result in higher overall plant efficiency while providing additional system redundancy.

-Replacing the boilers has a long payback based on energy savings and may not be justifiable based simply on energy considerations.
-However, the boilers have reached the end of their normal useful life.
-Typically, the marginal cost of purchasing high-efficiency boilers can be justified by the marginal savings from the improved efficiency.
+Replacing the boilers has a long payback and may not be justifiable based simply on energy considerations.
+However, the boilers are nearing the end of their normal useful life.
+Typically, the marginal cost of purchasing high efficiency boilers can be justified by the marginal savings from the improved efficiency.
 When the boiler is eventually replaced, consider purchasing boilers that exceed the minimum efficiency required by building codes.
+We also recommend working with your mechanical design team to determine whether the heating system can operate with return water temperatures below 130°F, which would allow the use of condensing boilers.